wevm/abitype/docs/guide/comparisons.md

 ## ethers.js

 [ethers.js](https://github.com/ethers-io/ethers.js) is a JavaScript library for interacting with Ethereum.
 Among other features, it has utilities for working with human-readable ABIs.
-In addition to runtime functions, ABIType also has type utilies for working with [human-readable ABIs](/api/human).
+In addition to runtime functions, ABIType also has type utilities for working with [human-readable ABIs](/api/human).

-Below is a comparison of the runtime functions for manipulating human-readable ABIs.
+Below is a comparison of the runtime functions from ethers.js and ABIType for parsing human-readable ABIs.

 ### `Interface` versus `parseAbi`